 ★ If your SSD is formatted with GUID partition table (GPT), which requires UEFI hardware support as a boot drive, it will include EFI system partition, MSR partition, Windows recovery partition and system partition.

-★ If your computer is HP, Dell, or Lenovo, there is probably a factory recovery partition, which allows you to restore your computer to factory default settings when needed.
+★ If your computer is HP, Dell, or Lenovo, there is probably a factory recovery partition, which allows you to restore your computer to factory default settings.
 It may be labeled as OEM partition.
-Disk clone will also include this recovery partition, so you can also reset your computer to factory settings on the cloned SSD.
+Disk clone will also include this recovery partition, so you can also reset computer to factory settings on the cloned SSD.

-★ With the default intelligent mode, you are even allowed to clone larger drive to smaller drive (like larger HDD to smaller SSD), because it only copies used sectors to the target disk.
+★ With the default intelligent mode, you are even allowed to clone larger drive to smaller drive (such as clone larger HDD to smaller SSD), because it only copies used sectors to the target disk.

-★ If you want to clone Windows 7 to SSD without changing other partitions on the old HDD or SSD, there’s a more suitable feature provided by AOMEI Backupper Professional and higher editions - System Clone.
+★ If you only want to clone Windows 7 to SSD without changing other partitions on the old HDD or SSD, then you can use the System Clone feature.
 It allows you to migrate only OS to SSD directly, while other files unrelated to system remain unchanged.

 Here's an example to clone SSD to larger SSD in Windows 7.
 In fact, this approach also applies to cloning HDD to SSD or SSD to HDD - you just need to specify the source disk and target disk accordingly.

-How to clone SSD to another SSD in Windows 7 for free:
+How to clone SSD to another SSD in Windows 7:

-1. Install and launch AOMEI Backupper Standard, select Clone on the left sidebar and choose Disk Clone.
+1. Install and launch AOMEI Backupper, select Clone on the left sidebar and choose Disk Clone.

 2. Select your current SSD (the disk you wish to clone) as the source, click Next.